 into your project directory.
 Rename the key file

-- Test the service account authentication flow by running the following commands from
+- Test the service account authentication flow by running one of the following commands.

 service_account = 'my-service-account-id@...gserviceaccount.com' credentials = ee.ServiceAccountCredentials(service_account, 'privatekey.json') ee.Initialize(credentials)